Baby on Board? Here’s How Much Water to Drink Every Day

 Jennifer Douglas

 Baby on Board?
-Here’s How Much Water to Drink Every Day - ADAY
+Here’s How Much Water to Drink Every Day - LIDO

 “Drink plenty of water!”
 You’ve probably heard this a million times during your pregnancy.
 Sure, upping your water intake is crucial when you’re expecting.
 However, it’s not just about chugging a bunch of H2O every day.
 You need to know (or at least have an idea of) how much to drink to stay hydrated.